zullicm/phase-3-sql-organizing-bears-lab/README.md

 ![timothy-treadwell](http://m2.paperblog.com/i/74/746121/lagghiacciante-morte-delluomo-grizzly-sbranat-L-rr7aep.jpeg)

-## Objectives
+## Learning Goals

-1. Use the `CREATE TABLE` command to create a new table with various data types
+- Use the `CREATE TABLE` command to create a new table with various data types
-2. Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
+- Use the `INSERT INTO` command to insert data (i.e. rows) into a database table
-3. Use the `SELECT` command with various functions and modifiers to write queries
+- Use the `SELECT` command with various functions and modifiers to write queries

 ## Lab Structure